folkert89/Evaluation-tool-backend/README.md

-# Express Games API
+# Express Batches API

-RESTful Express API for Games on top of MongoDB.
+RESTful Express API for Batches on top of MongoDB.

 ## Authentication